1975 British Grand Prix: Race summary

 A new chicane had been installed at Woodcote Corner, bringing complaints from the purists but also arguments that it was necessary in the interests of safety.
 Tom Pryce gained his only career pole position in his home race, whilst the Ferraris were on the second row, with James Hunt languishing on the fifth row.

-Graham Hill announced his retirement as a driver after 17 seasons and 176 races to concentrate on his Embassy Hill team.
+Graham Hill, who had already announced his retirement as a driver after 17 seasons and 176 races after failing in his attempt to qualify in Monaco, made a farewell lap one hour before the start of the race (without overalls and helmet), and concentrated on the leadership of his Embassy Hill team.

 From the start – in which a lights system was being used for the first time in any Grand Prix, replacing the traditional national flag – Carlos Pace led from Pryce.

 Following the hail storm, only six cars were running at the end.
 The RAC declared the race finished officially on the lap after the lap when most cars were running – lap 56.
 Ferrari, with both of their cars stuck on lap 54 in the classification protested, but the RAC threw these protests out and three days later, the provisional results were confirmed.

 The win was the 14th and final win of Fittipaldi's career which had included two world championships.
 He would continue racing in Formula One until 1980.
 The win also vaulted Fittipaldi past Carlos Reutemann into second place in the championship, 14 points behind Lauda.